perwin/imfit/docs/frequently_asked_questions.rst

    Total                     1.1949e+07

-Note that the flux units are in counts (i.e., the units of individual pixel values).
+Note that the flux units are in counts (i.e., the units of individual pixel values, summed over all pixels).
 To get outputs in magnitudes as well, see the next question.
 (The “Label” entries take their names from the optional “# LABEL ” comments in the config/best-fit-parameters file.)

 By default, ``makeimage`` computes component fluxes by generating a 5000 x 5000 pixel internal image and summing up the pixel values (a few